 Other options for the truly uninsurable include guaranteed issue life insurance and accidental death insurance.

-While it’s important to get a copy of the life insurance policy, there is something even more important to get.
+While getting a copy of the life insurance policy is essential, there is something even more important to get.

 It’s called a “verification of coverage” request.

 While the life insurance policy contains the contractual terms and the original owners and beneficiaries,

 It doesn’t reflect the current setup.

 Verification of Coverage works best by telling you the current ownership and beneficiary information.

 The verification will also tell you if a debt has been assigned to the policy.